jgrospe92/crimes-api/README.md

 ]

 ```
-- You can also create multiple offenses
+- You can also update multiple offenses
 ```json
 [
     {